 Students who have earned credits for graduate courses at other institutions may request the CVM graduate Advisor faculty to consider those courses for transfer credit.
-The Faculty Advisor and the Advisory Committee will determine the courses and the number of credits to be transferred, to the maximum of nine transfer credits.
+The Faculty Advisor and the Advisory Committee will determine the courses and the number of credits to be transferred.
 The courses to transfer must be of graduate level, and related to the graduate degree pursued.
 Transfer courses must be listed in the Application for Admission to Candidacy form.
 The process to request transfer of credits is outlined in the TU Graduate Student Handbook.

-D. Financial Resources and Student Support
+D. Financial Resources & Student Support